zeltbrennt/AOC2023/README.md

 This time, brute force did work, for finding the correct axis as well as permuting all possible smudge locations for part 2 and finding all the possible reflection axis.
 The tricky part was to remember, that after cleaning the mirror more than one axis could be viable.

+# Day 14: Parabolic Reflector Dish

+I think I found an okay way to simulate the result of the rolling rocks.
+I'm not sure, if an iterative approach would be faster than searching through the set of rocks first.
+Part 2 was easy this time, because I remembered my nemesis from last year [2022 Day 17: Pyroclastic Flow](https://adventofcode.com/2022/day/17) where I couldn't figure out, how to detect the repeating pattern.
+Now, I avenged my past self!
+I could speed up the process, if I would check after each tilt, if there is an repeating pattern.